-Thus, from a Blochian perspective, social actors have regularly learned that their better worlds do not always work perfectly, and thus they have constantly tinkered with them.
-Additionally, as we tinker, we learn, and consequently our understandings of the world constantly change.
+Thus, from a Blochian perspective, social actors regularly learn that their better worlds do not always work perfectly, and they constantly tinker with them.
+As we tinker, we learn, and consequently our understandings and dispositions of perception change.
 We try to make a better world and learn how it falls short, but also learn new ways that it can be improved; flaws that we hadn’t seen before.
 We can see this in the French May 1968 movement, which helped eliminate many of the hierarchical, patrimonial, and ossified elements within the French economy, but paradoxically unleashed the perils and precarity of contemporary dynamic capitalism (Boltanski and Chiapello 2005).
-This process is reflexive, critical, processual, dynamic, and pragmatic.
-Most importantly, in this perspective, the critical scholar doesn’t just critique and highlight injustices: she encourages actors to continue to find better ways of being, of constructing society; to continually develop their own critical capacities and moral visions.
+This constructive process is reflexive; critical; processual; pragmatic; uncertain; fragile.
+Most importantly, the critical scholar doesn’t just critique and highlight injustices: she joins actors who critique a specific subject, encourages them to continue to build better ways of being, of constructing society; to continually develop their own critical capacities and moral visions.

+Conclusion